ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma_2/cancer_model.rst

 Multiple Myeloma in GBD 2019
 ++++++++++++++++++++++++++++

 In GBD 2019, MM includes death and disability resulting from malignant neoplasms of plasma cells, including ICD-10 codes such as C90.0.
-The GBD modelling strategy can be found in the GBD YLD Capstone Appendix [GBD-2019-YLD-Capstone-Appendix-1-Neoplasms]_.
+The GBD modeling strategy can be found in the GBD YLD Capstone Appendix [GBD-2019-YLD-Capstone-Appendix-1-Neoplasms]_.

 There is nothing custom about how MM is modeled in GBD compared to the other cancer causes that go through our standard fatal and non-fatal modeling pipelines.